RP FLIP: Capabilities

-FLIP is designed to study wave height, acoustic signals, water temperature and density, and for the collection of meteorological data.
-Because of the potential interference with the acoustic instruments, FLIP has no means of propulsion.
-It must be towed to open water, where it drifts freely or is anchored.
+FLIP was designed to study wave height, acoustic signals, water temperature and density, and for the collection of meteorological data.
+Because of the potential interference with the acoustic instruments, FLIP had no means of propulsion.
+It required towing to open water, where it drifted freely or was anchored.

-FLIP is 700 gross tons.
-It carries a crew of five, plus up to eleven scientists.
-It is capable of operating independently during month-long missions without resupply.
-It can be operated around the world, although it normally operates off the west coast of the United States from a home base at Scripps' Nimitz Marine Facility in San Diego, California.
-The ship has specially designed interiors: some fixtures, such as the toilet seats, can flip 90°, and the shower heads are curved 90°.
-There are overhead lights on the surfaces that are the ceilings in both the towing (horizontal) and flipped orientations.
+FLIP displaced 700 tons.
+It carried a crew of five, plus up to eleven scientists.
+It was capable of operating independently during month-long missions without resupply.
+It could be operated around the world, although it normally operated off the west coast of the United States from a home base at Scripps' Nimitz Marine Facility in San Diego, California.
+The ship had specially designed interiors: some fixtures, such as the toilet seats, could flip 90°, and the shower heads were curved 90°.
+There were overhead lights on the surfaces that were the ceilings in both the towing (horizontal) and flipped orientations.

+Research

+FLIP was used on a number of research expeditions at Scripps, often towed off shore of California, with the last cruise being September-October 2017.

+Research conducted on FLIP has included studies of: